LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 General attributes
 ******************

-The first section of the configuration file deals with a series of general attributes for the Data Extractor tool.
+The first section of the configuration file deals with a series of general attributes for the DataExtractor tool.
 Each node specifies where files are kept, how output files should be named, where the log file will be saved as well as other overall settings.
 Details on these attributes (and their typical values where known) are outlined below.
 The list follows the order within which the attributes are found in the configuration file.
-This version of the configuration details is valid for the ArcGIS version 1.0 of the Data Extractor tool.
+This version of the configuration details is valid for the ArcGIS version 1.0 of the DataExtractor tool.

 LogFilePath